telent/nixwrt/README.md

     $ git clone git@github.com:telent/nixpkgs.git nixpkgs-for-nixwrt
     $ cd nixwrt

-The best way to get started is to read `wap.nix`, which consists of (a) boilerplate, (b) a base `configuration`, (c) an array of `wantedModules`, and (d) two targets `tftproot` and `firmware`.
+The best way to get started is to read `backuphost.nix`, which consists of (a) boilerplate, (b) a base `configuration`, (c) an array of `wantedModules`, and (d) two targets `phramware` and `firmware`.
 The former is for experimentation and the latter is for when you are ready to write to the router's permanent flash storage.

-## Build the tftproot target
+## Build the phramware target

 This variant of NixWRT runs from RAM and doesn't need the router to be flashed.
 This is great when you're testing things and don't want to keep erasing the flash (because it takes a long time and because it has limited write cycles).
 It's not great when you want to do a permanent installation because the router RAM contents don't survive a reset.
 It uses the
 [phram driver](https://github.com/torvalds/linux/blob/3a00be19238ca330ce43abd33caac8eff343800c/drivers/mtd/devices/Kconfig#L140) to
 emulate flash using system RAM.

-So, build the `tftproot` derivation and copy the result into your tftp server data directory: there is a Makefile which Works For Me but you may need to adjust pathnames and stuff.
+So, build the `phramware` derivation and copy the result into your tftp server data directory: there is a Makefile which Works For Me but you may need to adjust pathnames and stuff.

-    $ wpa_passphrase 'my wifi ssid' 'my wifi password' network={
-        ssid="my wifi ssid"
-        #psk="my wifi password"
-        psk=17e3c534ff0f0fbde1a158f6980f8955cf85a496e65a0b6b97d9e6e41d7de6d9
-    }
-    $ make t=yun d=wap tftproot PSK=17e3c534ff0f0fbde1a158f6980f8955cf85a496e65a0b6b97d9e6e41d7de6d9
+    $ make t=mt300n_v2 d=backuphost TFTPROOT=/tftp phramware
              ^         ^
-             |      +--- use file "wap.nix"          }  change to match
+             |         +--- use file "backuphost.nix"        }  change to match
-             +---------- use "yun" from devices.nix  }  your setup
+             +------------- use "mt300n_v2" from devices.nix }  your setup

-This should leave you with two files in `result/`: `kernel.image` and `rootfs.image`
+This should create a file `mt300n_v2_backuphost/firmware.bin` and copy it to `/tftp`

 ## Run it

-This will vary depending on your device, but on my TrendNET TEW712BR I reset the router, hit RETURN when it says
+This will vary depending on your device, but on my GL-Inet MT300N v2, I reset the router, hit RETURN when it says

     Hit any key to stop autoboot: 2

-and then type the following commands at the `ar7240>` prompt:
+and then type the following commands at the uboot `gl-mt300an>` prompt:

     setenv serverip 192.168.0.2
     setenv ipaddr 192.168.0.251
-    setenv kernaddr 0x81000000
+    setenv startaddr a00000
-    setenv rootaddr 1200000
+    setenv startaddr_useg 0x${startaddr}
-    setenv rootaddr_useg 0x$rootaddr
+    setenv startaddr_ks0 0x8${startaddr}
-    setenv rootaddr_ks0 0x8$rootaddr
+    setenv dir /tftp/mt300n_v2_backuphost
-    setenv bootargs  console=ttyATH0,115200 panic=10 oops=panic init=/bin/init phram.phram=nixrootfs,$rootaddr_ks0,4Mi root=/dev/mtdblock0 memmap=4M\$$rootaddr_useg ath79-wdt.from_boot=n ath79-wdt.timeout=20  loglevel=8 rootfstype=squashfs ethaddr=90:A2:DA:F9:07:5A machtype=TEW-712BR
-    setenv bootn " tftp $rootaddr_ks0 /tftp/rootfs.image; tftp $kernaddr /tftp/kernel.image ; bootm  $kernaddr"
+    tftp ${startaddr_ks0} ${dir}/firmware.bin ; bootm ${startaddr_useg}
-    run bootn

-The constraints on memory addresses are as follows

-* the kernel and root images must not  overlap, nor should anything encroach on the area starting at 0x8006000 where the kernel will be uncompressed to
-* the memmap parameter in bootargs should cover the whole rootfs image
+The `startaddr` must be some location in ordinary RAM (i.e. not flash) that doesn't conflict with the area starting at 0x6000 to which the kernel is uncompressed.
+0xa00000 (and 0x8a00000 which is the same physical RAM but differently mapped) seems to do the job.